91DarioDev/tsbcleaderboards/README.md

 # TSBCleaderboards
-An extension of TopSupergroupsBot to post leaderboards
+An extension of [TopSupergroupsBot](https://github.com/91DarioDev/TopSupergroupsBot) to post leaderboards in channels